IQSS/dataverse/doc/sphinx-guides/source/installation/config.rst

 HomePageCustomizationFile
 ++++++++++++++++++++++++++

-See :ref:`Branding Your Installation` above.
+See :ref:`Branding Your Installation`.

 LogoCustomizationFile
 ++++++++++++++++++++++

-See :ref:`Branding Your Installation` above.
+See :ref:`Branding Your Installation`.

 HeaderCustomizationFile
 ++++++++++++++++++++++++

-See :ref:`Branding Your Installation` above.
+See :ref:`Branding Your Installation`.

 DisableRootDataverseTheme
 ++++++++++++++++++++++++++

-See :ref:`Branding Your Installation` above.
+See :ref:`Branding Your Installation`.

 FooterCustomizationFile
 ++++++++++++++++++++++++

-See :ref:`Branding Your Installation` above.
+See :ref:`Branding Your Installation`.

 StyleCustomizationFile
 +++++++++++++++++++++++

-See :ref:`Branding Your Installation` above.
+See :ref:`Branding Your Installation`.

 WebAnalyticsCode
 +++++++++++++++++

-See :ref:`Web-Analytics-Code` above.
+See :ref:`Web-Analytics-Code`.

 .. _DoiProvider: